DylanCore13/post-install-config/README.md

 Admin Panel -> Agents -> Teams (Pull Agents from different Departments) Online Banking

 For teams, the whole point is if you want create like a group of people who are all from different DEPARTMENTS.
 Example could be if you work at a clothing shop, you'll create a design team that consists of the marketing team members who are responsible for making sure everything looks good to market.
-Or a Banking team that consists of sysadmins who are responsible for theh online banking system, and some help desk people who help out customers.
+Or a Banking team that consists of sysadmins who are responsible for the online banking system, and some help desk people who help out customers.

 ![image](https://github.com/user-attachments/assets/8d13a6f4-386e-4d9d-bf24-295655dfdd10)